LaserWeb/LaserWeb4/README.md

 If you'd like Push access to the repo, please just ask @openhardwarecoza (:

+Please remember that this is a totally non profit open source project, all contributors and testers are volunteers who share a love of all things making. lasers included.
+That being said, if history has anything to say about it, this project should advance to a usable state very quickly.
+Check the LaserWeb/CNCWeb Google+ community (https://plus.google.com/u/0/communities/115879488566665599508) for updates on the progress of this iteration of Laserweb.

 Other than that, this is early, so check the Issues tab for "details"